OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Check for anti-debugging mechanisms, including the following criteria:

-- Attaching JDB and ptrace-based debuggers fails or causes the app to terminate or malfunction.
+- Attaching jdb and ptrace-based debuggers fails or causes the app to terminate or malfunction.
 - Multiple detection methods are scattered throughout the app's source code (as opposed to their all being in a single method or function).
 - The anti-debugging defenses operate on multiple API layers (Java, native library functions, assembler/system calls).
 - The mechanisms are somehow original (as opposed to being copied and pasted from StackOverflow or other sources).